How To Get The Most Out Of The Sweat App

 How can I connect with the Sweat Community?

-The Sweat Community is made up of millions of women around the world, and you can connect with them via the Community icon at the bottom right of the app screen.
+The incredible Sweat Community is made up of women around the world, and you can connect with them via the Community icon at the bottom right of the app screen.

-The Sweat app offers so much more than workouts — make sure you regularly update to the latest version so you can try new features, new programs and program extensions.
-Spend some time exploring all the features to get the most out of your health and fitness journey.
+The Sweat app offers so much more than just workouts — make sure you regularly update to the latest version so you can try new features, training styles and programs.
+Spend some time exploring all the features to get the most out of your health and fitness journey and feel supported by the amazing Sweat Community.